converged-computing/mummi-experiments/experiments/aws-march-2025/README.md

 Note that the State Machine Operator setup requires the mlrunner container, which is deployed from the [mummi-operator](https://github.com/converged-computing/mummi-operator).

+## Metrics to Collect

+ - Timing for events (Kubernetes and via the manager)
+ - Total time for experiment (able to calculate cost for entire cluster)
+ - Number of outputs for each step produced (e.g., the ML server produces too many)
+ - A cool angle would be to use the cost analyzer to run a mock workflow with different designs

 ## Discussion and Questions

  - The scale for the experiments (see suggestion above)